 • Recurrent expenditure for which there is no future provision.

-• Capital or endowment funds established to provide a corpus for institutions.
+• Capital or endowment funds established to fund a chair or to provide a corpus for institutions.

 • Research for undergraduate, masters or doctoral students.